dubisoft-solutions/solar-panels-shadow-simulator/README.md

 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

+## Deployment

+This project is configured for deployment to GitHub Pages:

+1. **Automatic Deployment**: Push to main/master branch triggers automatic deployment via GitHub Actions
+2. **Manual Deployment**: Use the "Actions" tab in your GitHub repository to manually trigger deployment
+3. **Local Build**: Run `npm run build` to generate static files in the `out/` directory

+### Setup GitHub Pages

+1. Go to your repository Settings → Pages
+2. Set Source to "GitHub Actions"
+3. The site will be available at `https://yourusername.github.io/shadow-simulator`

 ## Architecture

 The application follows a modular architecture with separate services for coordinate transformation and panel spacing calculations.
 The 3D scene is rendered using React Three Fiber with real-time shadow casting and camera controls.